Coronavirus and labour market issues

 9. Safety and preparedness

-As society gradually opens up, the risk of coronavirus increases, and this means that visible and effective safety and protection measures become even more important.
 Technology Industries of Finland and the Confederation of Finnish Industries (EK) have together prepared an information package for protection against coronavirus in the workplace.
 The guide for safe work, services and transport is available here and on Työsuhdepalvelu.fi website of Technology Industries of Finland.

 Issues covered by the guide include, for example: